AMD Shorts Surge As Expected (NASDAQ:AMD)

 Short interest more than doubles in past month.

-Move like this not seen since May 2017.
+A move like this not seen since May 2017.

 Shares looking to break out of recent trading range.